getdnsapi/stubby/README.md

 ## Dependencies

-The most limited install of getdns that will work with Stubby requires only OpenSSL as a dependancy (version 1.0.2 or later is required for hostname authentication to be supported).
+The most limited install of getdns that will work with Stubby requires only OpenSSL as a dependency (version 1.0.2 or later is required for hostname authentication to be supported).
 If OpenSSL is installed in a non-standard location on your system use the `--with-ssl` option to `configure` below to specify where it is installed.

 ### Linux